AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/security/configure-password-policies-authentication.md

 ## Configure authentication (available for all customers) {#configure-authentication-available-for-all-customers}

 Authentication options are displayed for all customers.
-Improved password management capabilities are coming soon or might already be available for your organization, as described in the section [Configure enhanced authentication (coming soon)](#configure-enhanced-authentication-coming-soon) in this article.
+Improved password management capabilities are coming soon or might already be available for your organization, as described in the section [Configure enhanced authentication)](#configure-enhanced-authentication-coming-soon) in this article.

 To configure authentication preferences: